particledatagroup/hep-resources/README.md

 ### Online news

 News sites from major HEP institutions and organizations.
-The sites often have links to their various social media accounts at the borrom of the page.
+The sites often have links to their various social media accounts at the bottom of the page.

 * **CERN News:**
     * Website: <https://home.cern/news?audience=23>